mariodavid/cuba-component-default-values/README.md

 * PostgreSQL
 * MySQL

-All other DMBS systems are also possible to work with by the fact that CUBA studio generates the corresponding init / update scripts within the application.
+All other DBMS systems are also possible to work with by the fact that CUBA studio generates the corresponding init / update scripts within the application.

 ## Using the application component